CMS 167 Problem Solving I: with Java

-CMS 170 Problem Solving II: Java & Lab
+CMS 170 Problem Solving II with Java

 Develops discipline in program design, problem solving, debugging, and testing, with an introduction to data structures.
 Topics include: abstract data types, complexity analysis, and recursion.
 Basic data structures (queues, stacks, trees, and graphs) and transformations (sorting and searching) are introduced as representative of the fundamental tools that are used to aid in software development.
 A high-level programming language is used to construct programs of a moderate size.
 Prerequisite: CMS 167 and 167L.

 CMS 215 Business Application of Computer Science

 Overview of key computer science concepts in the context of business applications, including advanced spreadsheet programming, data management, information security, and data analytics.
 Includes use of common software packages such as Microsoft Excel, relational database systems, and an introduction to programming in a general-purpose language such as Python or R.

 Introduction to the study of how software controls the critical hardware components of a computer's architecture – the CPU and RAM.
 Topics include development of C language programs, comparison of high-order procedural languages to machine language programs, CPU organization and functionality at the register/bus level, instruction formats, and development of machine language and assembly level programs using multiple addressing modes, flow-of-control branching and subroutine calls.
 Prerequisite: CMS 170.